humboldtux-tmp/tutorials/docs/windows/index.md

 ### Make sure you understand...

-This getting started uses Docker commands with a terminal window.
+This getting started uses Docker Engine CLI commands entered on the commandline of a terminal window.
 You don't need to be experienced using a command line, but you should be familiar with how to open one and type commands.

 Go to [the next page to install](step_one.md).